SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ## Conformance Tests

-The conformance tests should check for the absence of any ingress traffic rules in the `openstack security group rule list`.
+The conformance tests should check for the absence of any ingress traffic rules except traffic from the same Security Group in the `openstack security group rule list`.
 As having egress rules is allowed by this standard, but not forced and can be set in various ways, the tests should check for presence of any egress rules.